kyleatprinceton/cos597e-f25/README.md

   name: COS 597S Recent Advances in Wireless Networks
 ---

-# COS 597S Recent Advances in Wireless Networks
+# Recent Advances in Wireless Networks

 This graduate seminar will explore selected topics in wireless networks drawn from the recent research literature and industry.
 The